Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 An extension of QASs, named \textbf{Interactive Question-Answering} systems, overcome this limitation with two specific goals:

 \begin{description} \item[Disambiguation.]
-In the case there are \textit{too many} or \textit{too few} eligible answers for a given question, or there is ambiguity in the request, the system can ask a new question to the user~\cite{konstantinova2013interactive}.
-For this reason, IQASs can be seen halfway between \textit{QASs} and \textit{dialog systems}.
+In the case, there are \textit{too many} or \textit{too few} eligible answers for a given question, or there is ambiguity in the request, the system can ask a new question to the user~\cite{konstantinova2013interactive}.
+For this reason, IQASs can be seen \updated{as being} halfway between \textit{QASs} and \updated{multi-turn QASs}.
 Let us consider the case when the original query $q$ has a set $A' \subseteq A$ of candidate answers.
 The system can suggest a new query $q' \in Q$.
 The user answer $a'$ to $q'$ gives the information that leads to an unambiguous answer $\hat{a} \in A'$ to the previous question $q$.
 We can say that $\hat{a}$ is an answer to the combination of $q$ and $q'$.

 \item[Exploration.]
 After the system returned the answer $\hat{a}$ to the initial query $q$, a new set of queries $Q'$ can be suggested by the system or posed by the user\footnote{$Q'$ is also referred to as \textit{follow-up questions} in the literature.} in order to explore other relevant topics related to $\hat{a}$. \end{description}